logo_le strade del gusto.jpeg

 The salt used comes exclusively from Sardinia.

 Once they arrive at the packaging department, the olives are sorted by size by a special machine and packaged based on this parameter.
-In addition to mechanical selection, there is also a manual selection: the olives pass on a conveyor belt and operators are tasked with removing olives that are too wrinkled or have obvious defects.
+In addition to mechanical selection, there is also a manual selection: the olives pass on a conveyor belt and operators are tasked with removing olives that are too wrinkled or with obvious defects.

 2bd0779b-170c-46c0-8c16-9999041db9b7.jpg3b9db505-2c7a-4e63-ad8d-85242cdfc5da.jpgec7bd7de-96c1-4f54-a6ca-e0fd022e6d31.jpg